-To achieve such quality course planning from the initial stages of the course overview, to manage the objectives of the respective course and assigning the content topics towards a learning objective and along with the resources aiding the topics, diverse tools are used and it gets increasingly difficult to manage course planning and tracking across different applications effectively.
-To bring together these functionalities under one umbrella the IMODS Project was designed and to realize the concept, a web based application was developed for the use of educators.
-To further extend the ease of using IMODS technology, for the first time it will be designed as a mobile application targeting tablet sized mobile devices.
-It also brings a set of unique challenges of designing intuitive UI (User Interfaces) and various transitions to enable the educator to use the application with ease.
-This report attempts to produce a first version of IMODS Mobile and discuss the various design and implementation aspects of the mobile application.
+Effective course design includes creation of learning objectives, content topics, assessments, and instructional techniques.
+Instructors often use diverse tools to help with design of these various components.
+It often gets increasingly difficult to manage course planning and tracking across different applications effectively.
+The goal of IMODS was to bring together these functionalities under one umbrella and ensuring that an outcomes-based education process was followed for course design.
+To further extend the ease of using IMODS tool, a mobile version of the application is being designed targeting tablet-sized mobile devices for the first version.
+It also brings a set of unique challenges of designing intuitive User Interface (UI) and various transitions to enable the educator to use the application with ease.
+This report presents the first version of IMODS Mobile and discuss various design and implementation aspects of the mobile application.

+This report briefly describes the reference application used to create the mobile version of IMODS and its various sub-modules, research and categorize various tools which already exist in the market for the user in the mobile space, discuss briefly the system architecture diagram, describe the detailed design using interaction diagrams and the database design of the application.
+This report also discusses how the model view controller (MVC) [24, 25] architecture was adopted and specify various view controller elements and their interactions made between them.
+The navigation between these view controllers are demonstrated using the navigation diagram.
+This report briefly project development activities and source code management was performed.
+The report also specifies the testing methodologies used during the development phase, the user studies performed and their result analysis and finally the future direction of the mobile application for IMODS.

 2 BACKGROUND

-IMODS framework is primarily built on the guidelines of OBE (Outcome-based Education).
-OBE is a result-oriented approach is where the product defines the process.
+IMODS framework is primarily built on the guidelines of Outcome-based Education (OBE).
+OBE is a result-oriented approach is where the product defines the process [3, 4, 5].
 The learning outcome decides as to what is to be taught and assessed.
 This style of education is in a stark contrast to traditional “input-based learning” where the key focus lies in the course content and not on the outcome of the course instruction.
 This model is typically a win-to-win solution for all the stakeholders; it has led to a variety of student successes and shown significant high achievement test scores, improved attendance and motivation.
 It also provides educators with empirical driven structure for tracking the course impact and identifying problems.
-There is a growing demand for OBE for faculties imparting education across various professional development areas.
+There is a growing demand for OBE for faculties imparting education across various professional development areas [4, 5].